henriqueFOG/RapidexMenu/README.md

 A new endpoint `/api/clients/[clientId]/orders` allows creation and listing of customer orders. `POST` saves an order in the client's JSON file and `GET` returns all orders.

+## Clients API

+`GET /api/clients` returns the list of available client IDs based on the JSON files stored in the `data` directory.

+## Login API

+`POST /api/login` checks credentials sent as `{ usuario, password }` against `Cadastro.json` and returns the user data on success.